The Catch (American football)

 The Catch was the game-winning touchdown reception in the 1981 NFC Championship Game played between the Dallas Cowboys and the eventual Super Bowl XVI champion San Francisco 49ers at Candlestick Park on January 10, 1982, as part of the 1981–82 NFL playoffs.
 With 58 seconds left in the game, the 49ers faced 3rd down and 3 yards to gain on the Cowboys' 6-yard line.
-San Francisco wide receiver Dwight Clark made a leaping grab in the back of the end zone to complete a 6-yard touchdown pass from quarterback Joe Montana, enabling the 49ers to defeat the Cowboys, 28–27.
+49ers wide receiver Dwight Clark made a leaping grab in the back of the end zone to complete a 6-yard touchdown pass from quarterback Joe Montana, enabling the 49ers to defeat the Cowboys, 28–27.
 The Catch is widely regarded as one of the greatest plays in National Football League (NFL) history.
-It came at the end of a 14-play, 83-yard game-winning drive engineered by Montana.
-The Catch symbolized the end of the Cowboys' domination in the NFC since the conference's inception in 1970, and the beginning of the 49ers' rise as an NFL dynasty in the 1980s.
+It came at the end of a 14-play, 89-yard game-winning drive engineered by Montana.
+The Catch symbolized the end of the Cowboys' domination in the NFC since the conference's inception in 1970 and the beginning of the 49ers' rise as an NFL dynasty in the 1980s.

 Game summary

 First half

-After San Francisco forced Dallas to punt on the opening drive, quarterback Joe Montana completed a 17-yard pass to Charle Young and a 24-yarder to Lenvil Elliott before throwing an 8-yard touchdown pass to wide receiver Freddie Solomon.
-Dallas responded with Danny White's 20-yard pass to Butch Johnson setting up a 44-yard field goal by Rafael Septién.
+After the 49ers forced the Cowboys to punt on the opening drive, quarterback Joe Montana completed a 17-yard pass to Charle Young and a 24-yarder to Lenvil Elliott before throwing an 8-yard touchdown pass to wide receiver Freddie Solomon.
+The Cowboys responded with Danny White's 20-yard pass to Butch Johnson setting up a 44-yard field goal by Rafael Septién.
 Then 49ers running back Bill Ring lost a fumble on his own 29, leading to White's 26-yard touchdown pass to Tony Hill that put the Cowboys up 10–7.

-In the second quarter, San Francisco reached the Cowboys' 27-yard line, only to lose the ball when Everson Walls intercepted a pass from Montana in the end zone.
-After forcing a Dallas punt, Montana threw a 20-yard touchdown pass to Dwight Clark to retake the lead, 14–10.
-Dallas responded with an 80-yard drive, including a controversial pass interference penalty on 49ers defensive back Ronnie Lott which nullified his interception and gave the Cowboys a 35-yard gain to the San Francisco 12-yard line.
-Three plays later, running back Tony Dorsett scored a 5-yard rushing touchdown to give Dallas a 17–14 lead.
-The 49ers had another chance to score before halftime when they recovered a fumbled punt on the Dallas 42.
+In the second quarter, the 49ers reached the Cowboys' 27-yard line, only to lose the ball when Everson Walls intercepted a pass from Montana in the end zone.
+After forcing a Cowboys punt, Montana threw a 20-yard touchdown pass to Dwight Clark to retake the lead, 14–10.
+The Cowboys responded with an 80-yard drive, including a controversial pass interference penalty on 49ers defensive back Ronnie Lott which nullified his interception and gave the Cowboys a 35-yard gain to the 49ers' 12-yard line.
+Three plays later, running back Tony Dorsett scored a 5-yard rushing touchdown to give the Cowboys a 17–14 lead.
+The 49ers had another chance to score before halftime when they recovered a fumbled punt on the Cowboys' 42-yard line.
 After a 15-yard illegal block penalty on Clark, Montana lost a fumble while being sacked by Harvey Martin.
 The Cowboys fared no better as White was sacked twice on their next drive, once by Jim Stuckey and once by Lawrence Pillers, and the half ended soon after.